Skip to content

 Our current understanding

-Important disclaimer: This page reflects our current understanding of applicable tax laws as of August 2025.
+Important disclaimer: This page reflects our current understanding of applicable tax laws.
 Tax laws are complex and change frequently.
 This information shouldn’t be considered tax advice.

 We base our tax positions on: